 WEEK 11: PASTA, STARCHES & GRAINS

 No proper culinary training would be comprehensive without an exploration of pasta, starches and grains.
 We’ll go beyond pasta and rice to learn about ingredients such as couscous, spelt and quinoa.
 Our very own nutrition expert Lisa Miller will teach us about how grains affect our bodies and how to make the healthiest choice for you.
 We’ll learn about properly salting water, making and rolling pasta dough, draining pasta (and keeping it from sticking), dumplings, potato preparations, the difference in rice grain size, types of starches and how to release them, toasting grains and what “al dente” really means.
 We’ll create delicious recipes that make great sides but can also shine as entrees all their own.

 Twelve weeks of your journey through the wonderful world of cooking culminate in this exciting celebration of your now well-crafted culinary arsenal.
 Bring the champagne and get ready for the most exciting team cooking event you’ve experienced.
-The class is divided into teams and students arrive to baskets of mystery ingredients and an envelope of cash.
-You and your teammates must shop for additional ingredients across the street and have two hours to create a multi-course meal for your chefs and classmates to enjoy.
+The class is divided into teams and students arrive to baskets of mystery ingredients.
+You and your teammates will have two hours to create a multi-course meal for your chefs and classmates to enjoy.
 Your chefs will critique your dishes and provide helpful feedback.
 Get ready to graduate and show yourself what you’ve got!